vestrel00/contacts-android/howto/howto-update-data-sets.md

 val profileDataUpdate = Contacts(context).profile().data().update()
 ```

-All queries will be limited to the Profile, whether it exists or not.
+All updates will be limited to the Profile, whether it exists or not.

 ## Custom data support